vladmorosanu97/measure-rc-car-performance/README.md

 * Acceleration using MPU6050 board
 * Storage using Micro SD card module

-**NOTE**: I encountered some problems when wanted to connect all the sensores at once, so the only way I figured it out was to connect each sensore at a time.
+**NOTE**: I encountered some problems when I wanted to connect all the sensors at once, so the only way I figured it out was to connect each sensor at a time.
-You will find two folders in this repository: `measure-rc-car-performance-using-gps` and `measure-rc-car-performance-using-accelerometer`, each of them is using a GPS or an accelerometer with a storage sd card module.
+You will find two folders in this repository: `measure-rc-car-performance-using-gps` and `measure-rc-car-performance-using-accelerometer`, each of them using a GPS or an accelerometer with a storage sd card module.

 # Micro SD Card Module